 Regulators should base their regulatory activities on risk.
-Regulators, and the Regulatory system as a whole, should use comprehensive risk assessment to concentrate resources in the areas that need them most.
+Regulators and the Regulatory system as a whole should use comprehensive risk assessment to concentrate resources in the areas that need them most.

 Regulators should share information about compliance and risk.
 Landlords/Agents should not have to give unnecessary information or give the same piece of information twice.
-The Housing Standards Team share relevant information with other sections of the Council to aid in their enforcement and with partner agencies including but not limited to the West Midlands Police and West Midlands Fire.
+Where the law permits, the Housing Standards Team shares or obtains relevant information with/from other sections of the Council to aid in their enforcement and with partner agencies including but not limited to the West Midlands Police and West Midlands Fire.